Silo Box Writeup & Walkthrough – [HTB] – HackTheBox

 Introduction

-Hack The Box is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with other members of similar interests.
-It contains several challenges that are constantly updated.
+Silo is a machine featured on the Hack The Box platform.
+Hack The Box is an online platform that allows you to test your penetration testing skills and exchange ideas and methodologies with others who share similar interests.
+The platform is regularly updated with new challenges.

 Enumeration